 This work was funded by the National Institute on Aging (AG047500 PI: RAW) and the Alzheimer’s Association/The Judy Fund (2019-AARGD-644788 PI: PG).

 Moran, Chris; Gilsanz, Paola; Beeri, Michal S.; Whitmer, Rachel A.; and Lacy, Mary E., "Sex, Diabetes Status and Cognition: Findings from the Study of Longevity in Diabetes" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 72.